karanpraharaj/academic-kickstart/content/post/ai-fairness/index.md

-While it is easy for ML Researchers to hold their hands up and absolve themselves of all responsibility, they are preparing the foundations of products of a lot of companies that are devoid of AI expertise.
-These companies, without the knowledge of fine-tuning and tweaking, use pre-trained models put out on the internet by ML researchers (like GloVe, BERT, ResNet, YOLO etc).
+While it is easy for ML Researchers to hold their hands up and absolve themselves of all responsibility, it is imperative for them to acknowledge that they—knowingly or otherwise—build the base layer of AI products for a lot of companies that are devoid of AI expertise.
+These companies, without the knowledge of fine-tuning and tweaking models, use pre-trained models, as they are, put out on the internet by ML researchers (like GloVe, BERT, ResNet, YOLO etc).

 Deploying these models without explicitly recalibrating them to account for demographic differences can thus lead to issues of exclusion and overgeneralisation of people along the way.
 The buck stops with the researchers who must own up responsibility for the other side of the coin.

 It is also easy to blame the data and not the algorithm.
-(It reminds me of the Republican stance on the second amendment debate :  "Guns don't kill people, people kill people.")
-But what is indisputable is that more than the need to improve the data, it is  the algorithms that need to be more robust and less prone to being biased by the data.
+(It reminds me of the Republican stance on the second amendment debate : “Guns don’t kill people, people kill people.”)
+But what is indisputable is that more than we need to improve the data, it is the algorithms that need to be made more robust and less prone to being biased by the data.
+This needs to be a responsibility for anyone who does research.
 In the meantime, de-bias the data.

-&nbsp;

-##

 The guiding question for deployment of algorithms in the real world should always be “would a false answer be worse than no answer?”

 &nbsp;

-##

 -----